 This is why all five of the food safety pillars are essential in a food safety management system.

-Nevertheless, high-risk foods need to be kept below 5 degrees C (41 degrees F).
-Fruit and vegetables should be kept below 7 degrees C (45 degrees F) as is the case when displayed.
-Frozen foods need to be kept at -12 degrees C (10 degrees F).
+Nevertheless, high-risk foods need to be kept below 5 degrees C (41 °F).
+Fruit and vegetables should be kept below 7 degrees C (45 °F) as is the case when displayed.
+Frozen foods need to be kept at -12 degrees C (10 °F).

-However, colder temperatures up to -20 degrees C (-4 degrees F) will allow you to keep food for up to six months.
+However, colder temperatures up to -20 °C (-4 °F) will allow you to keep food for up to six months.

-Ice-cream is particularly unique due to its consistentancy and must be kept below -18 degrees C (0 degrees F).
+Ice-cream is particularly unique due to its consistency and must be kept below -18 °C (0 °F).
 This keeps ice-cream solid, preventing crystallization and therefore minimising layers in the ice-cream in which bacteria can survive.

 Maintaining refrigeration units is vital to ensuring safety and quality and should also be monitored on a daily basis, to ensure correct temperatures are kept.

 Keeping records will also allow you to detect ongoing maintenance concerns or whether the doors were left open for too long due to negligence.

 - Record at least 4 hot and 4 cold foods if you display your foods

 - Purchase a hand-held digital probe thermometer (you can review the different types here)